This article was previously published under Q302629

 Check the TEMP variable on Terminal Server, and ensure that the variable is correctly configured.

 For additional information about how to determine the TEMP variable on Terminal Server with Citrix Metaframe, please refer to the following Citrix Knowledge Base document:

 CTX885230 How to Determine a Temp Directory from a Session ID

-To view this document, browse to the following Citrix Web site, click Search by Document ID
+To view this document, browse to the following Citrix Web site, click Search by Document ID, and then type CTX885230:

 For additional information about configuring temporary folders on Windows Terminal Server, click the article numbers below to view the articles in the Microsoft Knowledge Base: